Using the HH Timing Integration

 - The driver name for each run will be selected

-Note that you can manually make new run sheets prior to a session starting if needed.
+You can manually make new run sheets prior to a session starting if needed.
 Generally, this is because a user wants to fill in some details ahead of a session.
 Once the session start and timing data reach HH DM live, the timing data will automatically be added to the correct run sheet.

 Latest version of the DMI